 What is Flat Towing?

 Flat towing is towing with four wheels down.
 All four wheels of the toad are on the ground when flat towing.
-This is the way we tow our Honda CR-V behind our motorhome, in fact.
+This is the way we towed our Honda CR-V behind our Class A motorhomes when we were full-timing for more than 20 years.

 Flat towing is considered the gold standard of towing and with many years of experience behind us, we can even show you how to hook up your car to your RV tow bar by yourself with relative ease.
 Bear in mind, however, that not every car can be flat towed.
 (More on that later.)